vanderbilt-data-science/dgx-user-guide/using-docker-jupyter.md

 * Now navigate to the URL provided.
 Change "hostname" to "localhost" and port "8888" to port "xxxx" in the URL.

-* Create any new files in the folder called <testfolder> within your jupyter session.
+* Create any new files in the folder called 'testfolder' within your jupyter session.
 Any files created in subdirectories above this will not save anywhere.

 **For other users wanting to use the same jupyter session (USER 2):**